TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Index.rst

 for extensions and documenation for the TYPO3 core.

-You will find information about how to format the documenation in ReST and some best practices in this guide.
+You will find information about how to format the documenation in reST and some best practices in this guide.

 For additional information, look here: